ballerina-platform/module-ballerinax-salesforce/README.md

 ## Step 3: Create the Salesforce client

-Ballerina Salesforce connector has allowed user to create the client using the Direct Token Configuration and as well as Bearer Token Configuration.
+The Ballerina Salesforce connector has allowed users to create the client using the Direct Token Configuration and as well as Bearer Token Configuration.

-Users are recommended to use Direct-Token config when initializing the Salesforce client for the continuous access.
+Users are recommended to use Direct-Token config when initializing the Salesforce client for continuous access.

 ```ballerina
 // Create Salesforce client configuration by reading from config file.